helm/charts/stable/traefik/README.md

 ### Proxy Protocol

 In situations where Traefik lives behind an Internet-facing loadbalancer (like an AWS ELB) and you still want it to see the actual source IP of the visitor instead of the internal IP of the loadbalancer, you can enable the loadbalancer to use the Proxy protocol to talk to Traefik.
-This effectively makes the loadbalancer transparant, as Traefik will still get the actual visitor IP address for each request.
+This effectively makes the loadbalancer transparent, as Traefik will still get the actual visitor IP address for each request.
 This only works if Traefik knows it's receiving traffic via the Proxy Protocol and the loadbalancer IP addresses need to be whitelisted as well.

 How to set this up on AWS is described in the Kubernetes documentation [here](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-protocol-support-on-aws), it can easily be done by adding an annotation to the Service definition.